 4 Devastating New Mexico Wildfires That Have Gone Down In History

-In addition to the standard four seasons, New Mexico also has fire season.
-Some years are blessedly calm, while other years it seems like one blaze is barely contained when two others ignite.
-Here are four wildfires that New Mexicans will never forget:
+In addition to the standard four seasons, lucky New Mexico also has fire season.
+Some years are blessedly calm, while other years it seems like one blaze is barely contained when two others ignite on top of it.
+Here are four of the largest wildfires in New Mexico history we will never forget:

 What are your memories of these fires?
 Share them on the Only In New Mexico Facebook page.
 Personally, we will never forget the moment we realized an especially vibrant “sunset” over the Jemez Mountains was actually the Las Conchas Fire.